 Traffic on roads, whether active or stationary, can have major impacts on the amenities of Residential Areas.
 Council will continue to use traffic management techniques to control congestion and parking.
-Some degree of traffic noise should be anticipated in residential areas abutting a State Highway.

 Council is also aware of the impact that heavy trucks and similar vehicles can have on residential neighbourhoods in terms of noise and general disturbances and will seek to minimise through-traffic, particularly at night.
 Bylaws may be used to exclude heavy trucks on certain streets.